-- Matters subject to legal privilege for example oral and written communications between a professional legal adviser and his client or any person representing his client, made in connection with the giving of legal advice to the client or in contemplation of legal proceedings and for the purposes of such proceedings, as well as items enclosed with or referred to in such communications.
-Communications and items held with the intention of furthering a criminal purpose are not subject to legal privilege where there is evidence that the professional legal advisor is intending to hold or use them for a criminal purpose. - Confidential personal information which is information held in confidence concerning an individual (living or dead) who can be identified from it, and relating to a) his physical or mental health or b) to spiritual counselling or other assistance given or to be given, and which a person has acquired or created in the course of any trade, business, profession or other occupation, or for the purposes of any paid or unpaid office.
+• Matters subject to legal privilege - for example oral and written communications between a professional legal adviser and his client or any person representing his client, made in connection with the giving of legal advice to the client or in contemplation of legal proceedings and for the purposes of such proceedings, as well as items enclosed with or referred to in such communications.
+Communications and items held with the intention of furthering a criminal purpose are not subject to legal privilege where there is evidence that the professional legal advisor is intending to hold or use them for a criminal purpose.

+• Confidential personal information - which is information held in confidence concerning an individual (living or dead) who can be identified from it, and relating to a) his physical or mental health or b) to spiritual counselling or other assistance given or to be given, and which a person has acquired or created in the course of any trade, business, profession or other occupation, or for the purposes of any paid or unpaid office.
 It includes oral and written information and also communications as a result of which personal information is acquired or created.
 Information is held in confidence if:

-It is subject to a restriction on disclosure or an obligation of secrecy contained in exiting or future legislation
+It is subject to a restriction on disclosure or an obligation of secrecy contained in existing or future legislation

-Confidential journalistic material - which includes material acquired or created for the purposes of journalism and held subject to an undertaking to hold it in confidence, as well as communications resulting in information being acquired for the purposes of journalism and held subject to an undertaking.
+• Confidential journalistic material - which includes material acquired or created for the purposes of journalism and held subject to an undertaking to hold it in confidence, as well as communications resulting in information being acquired for the purposes of journalism and held subject to an undertaking.

-2.10 Residential Premises
+2.11 Residential Premises

 "Residential premises" means any premises occupied or used, however temporarily, for residential purposes or otherwise as living accommodation.
+This includes a hotel room or prison accommodation that is occupied or used for residential purposes, but does not include common areas that a person has access to in common with others and in connection with their use of accommodation.

-2.11 Right to Privacy
+2.12 Right to Privacy